 How can Nigel Wright support you?

 In support of our clients’ future business plans, Nigel Wright offers a robust talent mapping and succession planning (TMSP) service.
-Our sector expertise across the world means that we can provide our clients with an in-depth analysis of how their organisational capabilities compare to others in the sector, whether it be the sector.
+Our sector expertise across the world means that we can provide our clients with an in-depth analysis of how their organisational capabilities compare to others in the sector, whether it be the food, drinks, fashion & lifestyle, homeware, beauty, health, ecommerce & retail or luxury sectors.
 We can then use our extensive networks to help our clients plan for the future, by identifying the right talent internally and externally for their business.

 Our TMSP service has become increasingly popular with clients over the last few years.
 Some notable recent examples of companies we have assisted in this capacity include L’Oreal and Henkel in the Middle East, DBApparel in Europe, Grupo Siro in Iberia and the Americas and Greencore in the UK.
 If you are interested in finding out more about our TMSP service, as well as our other services, please contact us.